upscalesoftware/swoole-blackfire/README.md

 Currently, only one pair of the profiler start/stop calls is permitted per request.

+## Limitations

+The profiling implicitly stops before sending the response body and the results are added to the response headers.
+Currently, only one profiling session initiated by `inspect()` or `start/stop()` calls is supported per request.

 ## Contributing

 Pull Requests with fixes and improvements are welcome!